gelatodigital/gelato-uniswap/README.md

 Onward to Demo Part 2, and buckle up for some Gelato magic :icecream:

-:icecream: :icecream: :icecream:
-:icecream: :icecream: :icecream:

-:icecream: :icecream: :icecream:
-:icecream: :icecream: :icecream:

 ## Demo Part 2: Start using the automated trading dapp as a User

 In Part 2, we will take up the role of one of our own Dapp Users and see how Gelato works its automation magic for them in action.

 The scripts will be using your `DEMO_USER_PK` as a `Wallet`.
-Make sure you have Rinkeby ETH on there.
+Make sure you have Rinkeby ETH and DAI on there.

 ### Step 1: Create your GelatoUserProxy

-As a Gelato Dapp User, you submit your Task via a your Smart Contract Account or `Proxy`.
-In this demo, our `Provider` has specified in Part 1 Step 5 that this should be a `GelatoUserProxy`.
+A Gelato Dapp User should always submit a Task via a Smart Contract Account or `Proxy`.
+In this demo, we (the `Provider`) have specified in Part 1 Step 5 that this should be a `GelatoUserProxy`.

-Run this to create your `GelatoUserProxy`:
+Run this to create a `GelatoUserProxy` for the User:

 ```
 yarn create-userproxy